Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Abstract

 \section{Abstract}

 Wear and tear detection in fleet and shared vehicle systems is a critical challenge, particularly in rental and car-sharing services, where minor damage, such as dents, scratches, and underbody impacts, often goes unnoticed or is detected too late.
-Currently, manual inspection methods are the default approach but are labour intensive and prone to human error.
-In contrast, state-of-the-art image-based methods struggle with real-time performance and are less effective at detecting underbody damage due to limited visual access and poor spatial coverage.
+Currently, manual inspection methods are the default approach, but are labour-intensive and prone to human error.
+In contrast, state-of-the-art image-based methods are less reliable when the vehicle is moving, and they cannot effectively capture underbody damage due to limited visual access and spatial coverage.
 This work introduces a novel multi-modal architecture based on anomaly detection to address these issues.
-Sensors such as IMUs and microphones are integrated into a compact device mounted on the vehicle's windshield.
+Sensors such as Inertial Measurement Units (IMUs) and microphones are integrated into a compact device mounted on the vehicle's windshield.
 This approach supports real-time damage detection while avoiding the need for highly resource-intensive sensors.
 We developed multiple variants of multi-modal autoencoder-based architectures and evaluated them against unimodal and state-of-the-art methods.
-Our ensemble pooling multi-modal model achieved the highest performance, with a Receiver Operating Characteristic-Area Under Curve (ROC-AUC) of 92\%, demonstrating its effectiveness in real-world applications.
-This approach can also be extended to other applications, such as improving automotive safety - where it can integrate with airbag systems for efficient deployment - and helping autonomous vehicles by complementing other sensors in collision detection.
+Our multi-modal ensemble model with pooling achieved the highest performance, with a Receiver Operating Characteristic-Area Under Curve (ROC-AUC) of 92\%, demonstrating its effectiveness in real-world applications.
+This approach can also be extended to other applications, such as improving automotive safety.
+It can integrate with airbag systems for efficient deployment and help autonomous vehicles by complementing other sensors in collision detection.